EffectOrientedProgramming/EOPCode/README.md

 This opens the sbt shell.
 From there, you can run the programs in your project.

-2. Here are several useful commands when using the sbt shell:
+## Compiling

+To compile all the files in the current project:

 ```
 > compile
 ```

-* Compiles all the files in the project you are in.
+## Running a Program

+To display a list of all executables in the project:

 ```
 > run
 ```

-* Displays a list of all executables in the project.
-In the command prompt, input the index of the file to run.
+In the command prompt, input the index of the file to run:

 ```
 > runMain (filename)
 ```

-* Runs the **Main** function in the file indicated.
-* To run a program in a package, use the format **runMain packagename.mainName**
+To run a program in a package, use the format **runMain packagename.mainName**.

-For example, to run `helloWorld`, the main function of the HelloWorld object located in the directory `Examples`, input the following commands into the sbt shell:
+For example, to run `helloWorld`, the main function of the HelloWorld object located in the directory `Examples`, input the following to the sbt shell:

 ```
 > run